 Panels from Doctor What issue of Futurama.

-I suppose its quite funny in a way that Doctor Who inspired Futurama and then Futurama inspired Doctor Who.
+Its quite funny in a way that Doctor Who inspired Futurama and then Futurama inspired Doctor Who.
 It shows how Doctor Who is unique in terms of the fact that it practically does go on forever.
 It can inspire something, but then because it will go on long after that has finished, the next version of Doctor Who after that can ironically take a certain amount of inspiration from it.